Policy: Office of the Vice Chancellor for Student Life

 - Notice of important University business deadlines

-Requests to send a targeted student email or an all-student email should be submitted to the office of the Vice Chancellor for Student Life (email@example.com).
+Requests to send a targeted student email or an all-student email should be submitted to the office of the Vice Chancellor for Student Life ([email protected]).
 The VCSL office will determine whether the email should go into the Bulldog Update or be sent as a separate mailing.
 If it is determined that the email can be sent as a separate mailing, the requester should fill out the ITSS on-line request form.
-Information Technology Systems and Services (ITSS) will verify the email request with the VCSL office and forward the request to the Office of the Registrar for their approval and FERPA ruling.
+Information Technology Systems and Services (ITSS) will verify the email request with the VCSL office and forward the request to the Office of the Registrar for their FERPA ruling.
 Once needed approvals are received, ITSS will create the student subset that has been requested.
 These approvals could take 2-3 working days.
 Questions should be directed to the Office of the Vice Chancellor for Student Life.

 The following offices are delegated the authority for sending official communication to students for their offices without the need for prior approval from the Office of the Vice Chancellor for Student Life: